-On this day in 1930, a British dirigible crashes in Beauvais, France, killing 49 people.
-The blimp, which was Great Britain’s biggest, had first been launched about a year earlier.
+On October 5, 1930, a British dirigible crashes in Beauvais, France, killing all but seven people onboard.
+The airship, which was Great Britain’s biggest, had first been launched about a year earlier.

 In the 1920s, the major European nations competed with each other to build larger and larger airships in order to gain control over the fledgling air-travel industry.
 As the decade came to an end, the R-101 was Great Britain’s latest model.
 It was 777 feet long, weighed 150 tons and could carry 100 passengers.
 It was powered by six Rolls-Royce engines.

 On its maiden voyage on October 14, 1929, engine troubles arose immediately, causing the R-101 to be grounded for almost a year.
 Finally, it was brought back into service the following October with assistance from Lord Thomson, a member of Parliament who championed the endeavor.
 Thomson was one of four passengers, along with a 52-member crew, on board the dirigible as it took off on the evening of October 5 for a trip to the Far East.